🩸 LGC Health Initiative

 Saving Lives Through Awareness, Access, and Compassion.

-Why Invest in Health & Thalassaemia Awareness?
+Why Invest in Health and Thalassaemia Awareness

 • High Prevalence in Gujarat: